 Nobody likes broken blades… but it’s a reality, sometimes our knives break right on the tip.
-Some people simply stop using the damaged knife, but it’s actually not that difficult to fix this problem.
+Some people simply stop using the damaged knife, but it’s actually not that difficult to fix a chipped knife.
 All you need is a coarse sharpening stone, better if it’s under #200 grit, and some patience.

 It usually takes around 5-10 minutes to fix a broken tip.
 Even faster after you learn the right technique.